 Each Wipeout Dementia event has a goal of raising $100,000 for the cause.
-The next Wipeout Dementia will be held in November 2016 at Bondi Beach and then during May 2017 at Queenscliff.
-For more information about the event or to participate please contact firstname.lastname@example.org.
+The next Wipeout Dementia will be held during May 2017 at Queenscliff.
+For more information about the event or to participate please contact email@example.com.

 For more information on The Dementia Momentum see: www.thedementiamomentum.org